 - They obtain energy by consuming other organisms (we say they are 'heterotrophic').

 - They are able to physically move their bodies about at one or more stages of their life cycle.

 - Their bodies are made up of multiple cells.

 - Sexual reproduction occurs - a sperm and an egg cell combine to produce an embryo that grows into a juvenile animal.

 Scientists need scientific vocabulary to communicate effectively.
 At an even more fundamental level, scientific language actually helps shape ideas and provides the means for constructing scientific understandings and explanations.

-Visit the Science Continuum website for more information about common student alternative conceptions related to living things and classification.
+Visit the Science Continuum website from the Australian education website (Victoria Department of Education and Training) for more information about common student alternative conceptions related to living things and classification.